imposeren/async-metrics-collector/README.rst

 ========

 You'd better use some already available project like https://github.com/python-diamond/Diamond or https://github.com/google/grr/.
-This project is implemented only as a demo and a learning task for coroutines
+This project is implemented only as a demo and to test coroutines in Python 3.4

 Python version requirement
 ==========================